-Now, as first reported by El Universal, the latest discovery involves Kukulcan Temple, an edifice that was built by the pre-Columbian Maya civilization sometime between the 9th and 12th centuries.
+Now, as first reported by El Universal, the latest discovery involves Kukulcan Temple, an edifice that was built by the pre-Columbian Maya civilization.
 It’s already been known that plenty of underwater caverns exist beneath this 30-meter-high (98-foot) monument, but a new passageway has been uncovered, one that could lead to a subterranean sinkhole, also known as a “cenote”.

 As is normally the case with these things, the cenote wasn’t initially excavated or explored directly; it was found using a type of X-ray-based imaging two years ago by a team at the National Autonomous University of Mexico (UNAM).
 Now, a team led by the Great Mayan Aquifer Project has found the entrance to the cenote within the ossuary room, which is where the bones of the deceased were once placed.

 Through the ossuary, the researchers made their way some distance into a secret tunnel before coming across a blocked entrance.
 It’s likely that the blockage was caused by the Mayans themselves, and it’s possible that clearing it would reveal a path to the as-of-yet unseen underwater aquatic reservoir.

 The temple itself is covered in feathered serpents, a tribute to Kukulcan, a Mayan snake god closely related to several deities found in several other Mesoamerican religious systems.
 He’s been associated with war, and his name is shared with an individual who may have been a ruler or priest in the region around the 10th century.